 No account.
 No internet required.
 No analytics.
 All data in a local SQLite database with automatic rolling backups.
 Delete the app, delete the folder — gone completely.

 Built with Kotlin 1.9 and Compose Multiplatform Desktop 1.6.
-Packaged via jpackage as a standalone EXE, MSI, or MSIX — no separate JVM installation needed on the target machine.
+Packaged via jpackage as a standalone EXE, MSI, or MSIX — no separate JVM installation needed.

 Available on the Microsoft Store and as a direct Windows download.
 All features free.
 No account needed.